dsdanielpark/Bard-API/README.md

 **Please exercise caution and use this package responsibly.**

 I referred to this github repository([github.com/acheong08/Bard](https://github.com/acheong08/Bard)) where inference process of Bard was reverse engineered.
 Using `__Secure-1PSID`, you can ask questions and get answers from Google Bard.
-This package is designed for application to the Python package [ExceptNotifier](https://github.com/dsdanielpark/ExceptNotifier) and [Co-Coder](https://github.com/dsdanielpark/Co-Coder).
 Please note that the bardapi is not a free service, but rather a tool provided to assist developers with testing certain functionalities due to the delayed development and release of Google Bard's API.
 It has been designed with a lightweight structure that can easily adapt to the emergence of an official API.
 Therefore, I strongly discourage using it for any other purposes.
 If you have access to official [PaLM-2 API](https://blog.google/technology/ai/google-palm-2-ai-large-language-model/), replace the provided response with the corresponding official code.

 <br>